smartcontractkit/documentation/docs/Developer Reference/user-guides/deploy-your-first-contract.md

 ![Remix Click Compile](/files/b8774fe-Screen_Shot_2020-09-08_at_7.10.07_AM.png)

-[block:callout]
-{
-  "type": "warning",
+> 🚧
+>
-  "body": "If you get errors after compiling, make sure your compiler is set to one of the **0.6.0** compilers.
-If you used the link to Remix within this guide above, this would have been set for you."
+> If you get errors after compiling, make sure your compiler is set to one of the **0.6.0** compilers.
+If you used the link to Remix within this guide above, this would have been set for you.
-}
-[/block]

 * Now select the `Deploy & run transactions` tab in the left-hand of Remix.
 * Change your Environment to `Injected Web3` (if it is not already set) then click on `Deploy`.